-- Dumps the lighter vapors or product to the heavier side making the heavier product lighter and reducing the endpoint.
+- Dumps the lighter vapours or product to the heavier side making the heavier product lighter and reducing the endpoint.

-- The returned cold liquid condenses more of the rising vapors and provides more reflux to compensate for the withdrawal of the product from the column.
+- The returned cold liquid condenses more of the rising vapours and provides more reflux to compensate for the withdrawal of the product from the column.

-- The heat is removed from the column at higher temperatures that result in improved thermal efficiency of the column and reduced efficiency of the furnace.
+- The heat is removed from the column at higher temperatures which results in improved thermal efficiency of the column and reduced efficiency of the furnace.

-- The pump around streams reduces the vapor flow rate throughout the column.
+- The pump around streams reduces the vapour flow rate throughout the column.
 Therefore, the required column is smaller.

 The circulating streams help to operate the tower with higher tower inlet temperatures (or called over-flash) for maximum separation of lighter ends from the crude oil.
-The circulating streams of the column increase the reflux to improve the fractionation and thus improving the gap of 95% and 5% distillation of the column products.
-To achieve the desired product specifications the distillation gap, the external reflux streams act as a control point for the side cut products.
+The circulating streams of the column increase the reflux to improve the fractionation and thus improve the gap of 95% and 5% distillation of the column products.
+To achieve the desired product specifications the distillation gap, and the external reflux streams act as a control point for the side-cut products.

 Internal or Hot Refluxes

 All side draw products are taken from accumulator trays of the specific product section.
 A part of each side draw stream is separated and returned as hot internal reflux to the column below each draw-off tray.
-Like cold reflux, the hot reflux is used to control the endpoint or vapor load in the crude distillation tower.
-The rise in hot reflux will condense the heavy vapors below the draw-off tray, thus making it lighter.
-On the other side, a decrease in the hot reflux will allow the rise in vapor flow upwards in the tower, thus making the products lighter.
+Like cold reflux, hot reflux is used to control the endpoint or vapour load in the crude distillation tower.
+The rise in hot reflux will condense the heavy vapours below the draw-off tray, thus making it lighter.
+On the other side, a decrease in the hot reflux will allow the rise in vapour to flow upwards in the tower, thus making the products lighter.

 4. Stripping Steam

 Stripping steam reduces the partial pressure of the hydrocarbons and thus lowers the required vaporization partial pressure of the hydrocarbons and thus lowers the required vaporization temperature.
-The stripping steam in the crude distillation tower is utilized to remove lighter vapors from the bottom reduced crude, control the vapors load of the tower.
+The stripping steam in the crude distillation tower is utilized to remove lighter vapours from the bottom reduced crude, and control the vapour load of the tower.

-In order to completely fractionate the crude oil into the required petroleum products, some percentage of the crude feed should be over flashed.
+In order to completely fractionate the crude oil into the required petroleum products, some percentage of the crude feed should be over-flashed.
 The furnace outlet temperature should be enough to vaporize all the products withdrawn above the flash zone plus about 3–5 volume % of the bottom product.
-This over flash has the function of providing liquid wash to the vapors going up the column from the flash zone and improving fractionation on the trays above the flash zone.
+This over-flash has the function of providing liquid wash to the vapours going up the column from the flash zone and improving fractionation on the trays above the flash zone.

 6. Side Steam Strippers

-The lighter vapors from the side draw products are usually stripped to control their initial boiling point and flashpoint.
-The strippers contain several trays and the stripping is done using steam at the bottom of the stripper or reboiler type side stream strippers.
-The vapors produced are returned back at the tray above the reflux return point.
+The lighter vapours from the side draw products are usually stripped to control their initial boiling point and flashpoint.
+The strippers contain several trays and the stripping is done using steam at the bottom of the stripper or reboiler-type side stream strippers.
+The vapours produced are returned back at the tray above the reflux return point.

 7. Crude Column Overhead Pressure